simontorres/goodman_user_manual/user_manual/using_pipeline.rst

    you have produced a different prefix you can change it by using ``--search-pattern``

-   You can just run ``redspec`` in case everything is the default but if this is the first time you run the pipeline I suggest:
+   You can just run ``redspec`` in case everything is the default but if this is the first time you run the pipeline we suggest:

        ``redspec --plot-results``